Almost Ramanujan Expanders from Arbitrary Expanders via Operator Amplification

-We would like these two distributions to be the same and a graph $Y$ is said to be \emph{compatible} with respect to $(X,\phi)$, if for any fixed sequence, $\permc$, of a walk of length $\ell \leq s$, the distribution obtained on $X$ via the uniform sampling of $y_0$, is the same as the usual $\ell$-length walk on $X$ from any fixed initial vertex, $x_0$.
+We would like these two distributions,{ \ie the uniform distribution and the $s$-wide distribution} , to be the same and a graph $Y$ is said to be \emph{compatible} with respect to $(X,\phi)$, if for any fixed sequence, $\permc$, of a walk of length $\ell \leq s$, the distribution obtained on $X$ via the uniform sampling of $y_0$, is the same as the usual $\ell$-length walk on $X$ from any fixed initial vertex, $x_0$.
 Thus, the randomness of sampling a vertex from $Y$ is effectively \emph{transferred} to a random walk on $X$.

-\begin{definition}[Compatible] A graph $Y$ is \emph{compatible} with respect to $(X,\phi)$ if for every $0\leq a\leq b \leq s$, $\permc \in [d_2]^{b-a+1}$ and $x_0 \in V_X$, we have\footnote{It is important to note that $\cD_Y(\matr B[a,b,\permc]) \neq \cD_Y(\matr B_U)$.}
+\begin{definition}[Compatible] A graph $Y$ is \emph{compatible} with respect to $(X,\phi)$ if for every $0\leq a\leq b < s$, $\permc \in [d_2]^{b-a+1}$ and $x_0 \in V_X$, we have\footnote{It is important to note that $\cD_Y(\matr B[a,b,\permc]) \neq \cD_Y(\matr B_U)$.}

 \end{definition}